Free Shipping on orders over $50---some exceptions apply.

 BudsBait.com

 We established our initial online presence in 2006.
-Budsbait.com at that time featured Luck "E" Strike Plastics, Southern Pro Grubs and Tubes, and Gamakatsu Hooks, and sold products in about 21 different categories (there are about 3 dozen now!)
+Budsbait.com at that time featured Luck "E" Strike Plastics, Southern Pro Grubs and Tubes, and Gamakatsu Hooks, and sold products in about 21 different categories (there are over 400 categories & subcategories now!)

 Wholesale Business